project-chip/connectedhomeip/docs/silabs/thread/FAQ.md

 -   Why are the `mattertool` commands not working after all the steps?

-    -   You should check if the Radio Co-Processor (RCP) image was build and/or flashed correctly to the device
+    -   You should check if the Radio Co-Processor (RCP) image was built and/or flashed correctly to the device
     -   Make sure you see a QR code on the display of the Matter Accessory Device (MAD)